yevgeniyilyin/aws-certification/machine-learning/machine-learning.md

   - essential if dimensionality is high due to feature engineering
   - computationally inefficient
   - sparse output, can make up for computational inefficiency
+  - reduces the amount of noise in the model
   - feature selection can reduce dimensionality, out of 100 features, maybe only 10 end up with non-zero coefficients!

 - **L2** (Ridge): penalizes the model by minimizing the sum of the squared weights
   - all features remain considered, just weighted
   - will try to make all weights smaller, but not necessarily driving them to 0
+  - stabilizes the weights when there is high correlation between the input features
   - computationally efficient
   - dense output
   - better choice than L1 if all features are important